VoperAD/SFEvents/README.md

 |                 /sfevents event cancel                 | sfevents.admin.cancelevent  |                Manually cancel the current event running                 |
 | /sfevents event create \<eventType\> \<eventFileName\> | sfevents.admin.createevent  | Create a new event file with the given name for the specified event type |

+## Basic Instructions

+As said before, the addon currently has only one event — the Crafting Event.

+All events are stored in a folder called `events`, which is located inside SFEvents folder.
+Using the command `/sfevents event create <eventType> <eventFileName>`, you can create a new event file with the specified name and type.
+Then, you can edit the file to customize the event.

+Also, it is possible to schedule events to run at specific times using the `scheduler` field in the **config.yml** file.

 ## Donate